A Cappella Club

 National English Honor Society

-Marian’s Marcella Chapter, named in honor of Sr. Marcella Sitzmann, a Servant of Mary, an English teacher, and the first principal of Marian, consists of juniors and seniors who have held an A in five semesters of required English courses.
+Marian’s Marcella Chapter, named in honor of Sr. Marcella Sitzmann, a Servant of Mary, an English teacher, and the first principal of Marian, consists of juniors and seniors who have earned all As in five semesters of required English courses.
 Marian’s Marcella Chapter of the National English Honor Society was the first to be chartered in the state of Nebraska.
 It is affiliated with the national collegiate honorary, Sigma Tau Delta.
-NEHS is moderated by Ms. Sisson.

 National French Honor Society

 The French Honor Society (Société Honoraire de Français) is an organization that recognizes outstanding academic achievement in French.
-Third year students must have an “A” average in French to be eligible for membership.
-The Société Honoraire de Français is moderated by Mrs. Tuttle.
+Students must have had an A for each semester of the language up to the third quarter of the third year of study.

 National Honor Society

 Candidate selection for the NHS is based on outstanding scholarship, leadership, character and service.
 The GPA requirement is a cumulative 3.8 and membership is granted during junior and senior year.